About Progress Foundation

-Once a fire fighters union hall, Central is now home to administrative services and San Francisco’s clinical leadership team.
+Once a fire fighters union hall, Central now houses our administrative services and San Francisco’s clinical leadership team.

 Progress Foundation was founded in 1969 amidst the de-institutionalization movement, and has been run by Executive Director Steve Fields ever since.
 This reform effort sought to move people from state psychiatric hospitals back into the community.
 However, local treatment systems were ill-equipped to support individuals with mental illness.
 For the next three decades, Progress Foundation developed supportive, community-based programs to support these clients—and keep them from returning to institutions or correctional facilities.